Best Family Tents Australia 2025

 Sleeping Size - 5.8sqm

-Cons - Awning must be setup
+Cons - Awning requires manual setup

-Overall - Excellent for touring or camping
+Overall - Great for touring and camping trips

 Zempire Evo TXL V2 Air